 The breeding season is usually in the late January to February time frame, again, depending upon your location.

 - Cone of Scent: Next, one needs to understand how well a coyote can detect scent, and how well their brain can process the molecules of scent detected.
-It will be better than any animal you have ever hunted, and the only reasonable way to deal with it is to constantly be aware of the cone of scent (the source of scent is pretty much a point source that is carried downwind in the shape of a cone) that is being generated by your vehicle, your body and anything else man-made with you.
-You need to monitor that from the time you arrive at the hunting area all the way to, and through your set up.
+It will be better than any animal you have ever hunted, and the only reasonable way to deal with it is to constantly be aware of the cone of scent (the source of the scent is pretty much a point source that is carried downwind in the shape of a cone) that is being generated by your vehicle, your body and anything else man-made with you.
+You need to monitor that from the time you arrive at the hunting area all the way to, and through your setup.
 Do not count on scent control products to prevent the coyote from detecting your scent, it just will not work.

 The use of commercial wind dust, or if the dirt is dry, I like to just kick it and make a dust cloud.
 Either way, one can easily see that the cone of dust, and thus the cone of scent, expands very rapidly, and can be quite wide at any reasonable distance downwind.
-So one is probably giving up more area downwind that they think.
+So one is probably giving up more area downwind than they think.

 You will rarely find perfection in a set-up, and you will have to compromise portions of it, but one cannot violate the scent cone aspect.
 Always assume that you must set up to kill it before it penetrates any part of any scent cone you have made or are making.
 That is the rule by which I call predators: “I must be able to kill it before it penetrates any scent cone I have created”!
 Once you start thinking like that, it becomes clearer what to do.